 Essentially a fifteen-thousand acre riparian and short grass prairie habitat in the Denver metro area.

-I noticed the sign on the way to and from the Denver airport over the past couple of years and it is a place my a past partner and I have wanted to check out.
+I noticed the sign on the way to and from the Denver airport over the past couple of years and it is a place my someone and I have wanted to check out.

 The history of the area is interesting.
 In brief, over two-hundred homesteads were in this area at one point.
 Between the Dust Bowl and the military needs in the opening days of World War Two, the families who homestead left the area. (or were, ah, “invited” to leave by the government ) .